joshdpaterson/Shim-Coil-Optimization-for-Enhanced-Magnetic-Field-Homogeneity-EPR/README.md

 # Shim Coil Optimization for Enhanced Magnetic Field Homogeneity (EPR)

 This repository contains the code from my BSc Physics project on designing and optimizing shim coils to improve magnetic field homogeneity in a high-field **Electron Paramagnetic Resonance (EPR)** spectrometer.
+Completed in 2020 using the HiPER EPR Spectrometer at the University of St Andrews.

 The project involved:
 - Fitting experimental magnetic field data with polynomials